Hours of operation for 2018 (according to their website):

 twenty years….a long time ago, and I cannot believe how pretty it is.

-From Pointe-Claire we took the 20 and then looped onto the new highway 30 and took it straight down, and it took us exactly 29 minutes from our door, including going through the very exciting toll booth.
+From Pointe-Claire we took the 20 and then looped onto the new highway 30 south, and it took us exactly 29 minutes from our door, including going through the very exciting toll booth.

 “What is this for?
 Why do we have to pay?
 How much is it?
 Why are they making us pay?????
 I can see a silo!
 I see a water dam!!!!!!!!”